iamsaifali/chat-with-your-csv/README.md

 2. Open your web browser and go to the URL displayed in the terminal (usually `http://localhost:8501`).

-3. Enter your OpenAI API key when prompted.
+3. Enter your OpenAI API key when prompted (If you haven't created a `.env` file or haven't set the OpenAI API key in that file).

 4. Upload a CSV file using the file uploader in the sidebar.